hoangsangpham/hoangsangpham/README.md

 Frontend Developer | UIUX Designer
 -------------

-I'm a Fresher - level UIUX Designer with two month of professional experience in the field.
+I'm a Fresher - level UIUX Designer and Frontend Developer with two month of professional experience in the field.
 My expertise lies in conceptualizing and designing engaging software products that are both aesthetically appealing and highly functional.
 With strong problem-solving abilities and creative skills, I am able to deliver effective solutions that satisfy the needs of